PROGRAM CURRENTLY FULL -

 In Home Hospice and Palliative Care (HPC)

 Our hospice program is bond-centered, meaning we not only focus on providing the best care to your senior pet, we focus on supporting you and your family as you go through this journey with them.
 This includes educating families about their pet's disease or condition and what to expect as they decline, assisting with recognizing and managing pain and other symptoms, and being there to support you all through all of the uncertainty along the way.
 Alissa uses integrative medicine in a personalized care plan for each patient to help them have the best quality of life for as long as possible.
-This may include physical medicine (including physical therapy exercises, PEMF, massage; can provide information for acupuncture), Western herbal medicine, nutrition & nutraceuticals (supplements), aromatherapy (pheromones), and pharmaceuticals.
-Entry into our HPC program starts with an in home assessment, which generally take 1.5 - 3 hours and need to be scheduled at least 3 days in advance.
+This may include physical, complementary, and alternative medicine (including physical therapy exercises, PEMF, massage; acupuncture coming soon!), Western herbal medicine, nutrition & nutraceuticals (supplements), aromatherapy (pheromones), and pharmaceuticals.

 If you are caring for a senior pet, we suggest checking out the Pet Caregiver Burden website.
 You cannot take the best care of your pet if you are not taking care of yourself as well.